How a Quick Eye Exam Can Detect Diabetic Retinopathy

 Teleretinal Imaging

-Teleretinal imaging is the process of capturing and enhancing retinal images, then accurately diagnosing the presence of sight-threatening diseases like diabetic retinopathy.
+Teleretinal imaging is the process of capturing and enhancing retinal images, and then using those images to accurately diagnose the presence of sight-threatening diseases like diabetic retinopathy.
 This solution is a cost-effective alternative to a fully dilated eye exam from an optometrist or ophthalmologist.
-Recent studies have found that fundus photography screenings like teleretinal imaging can save $127 per individual with diabetes when screened over their lifetime in populations with over 3,500 individuals aged 50 to 80.
-These cost savings were found with only 65% of individuals completing screenings.

 Optometrist or Ophthalmologist Screening

-Arguably the most common screening for diabetic retinopathy is an eye exam from an optometrist or ophthalmologist.
-In this screening, a physician will likely use eye drops to dilate a pupil and examine the back of the eye, otherwise known as the fundus.
-Sometimes the physician will take a photo of the back of the eye for further examination.
+The most common way to receive diabetic retinopathy screenings is through an in-person eye exam from an optometrist or ophthalmologist.
+In this screening, a physician will likely use eye drops to dilate the pupil and examine the back of the eye, otherwise known as the fundus.
+Sometimes, the physician will take a photo of the back of the eye for further examination.
+This in-person exam takes around 10 minutes and the results are delivered during the appointment.

 Fluorescein Angiography